 The first is the engineering.
 He proved that thin shells of concrete could span longer distances on less material than anyone had thought possible, and he industrialised the techniques that made it cheap to build them.
 That is the technical legacy.
 It is important.
 The Salone B vault is one of the great spans of the 20th century, and most engineering students do not learn its name.

-But what gets me about Nervi is the visual logic.
+What lasts about Nervi is the visual logic.
 The reason the inside of the Palazzetto is beautiful is not that he tried to make it beautiful.
 The reason it is beautiful is that he found a way to make the rib pattern be the structural diagram, and then he just stopped.
 Stopped adding, stopped concealing, stopped decorating.
 The pattern is what is left when you take everything else away.

 Ornament, in the long Western tradition from the Romans through the Beaux-Arts, is what you put on top of the structure to make the structure presentable.
 Nervi flipped this.
 The structure is the ornament.
 There is nothing else.
 And it works - the diamond grid of the Palazzetto, the corrugated waves of the Turin halls, the woven coffers of UNESCO - they read like ornament, even though they are pure calculation.
 He had figured out something about the relationship between necessity and beauty that almost nobody else of his generation got at.